rage/java-programming-fall-19/data/osa-5/1-katsaus-olio-ohjelmointiin.md

 Make the class a:

 - Constructor `public Book(String author, String name, int pages)`
-- Method `public String getWriter()` which returns the book's author's name.
+- Method `public String getAuthor()` which returns the book's author's name.
 - Method `public String getName()` which returns the name of the book.
 - Method `public int getPages()` which returns the number of pages in the book.